PROJECT OVERVIEW

 Comparison to Other Apps

-This theme includes quotes that compare YTM to other apps or what other apps participants use, and why.
+These quotes compare YTM to other apps or what other apps participants use, and why.
 Most participants use Spotify.

 "Visually, the top of the home page on the app is nice, but once you start scrolling, it's exactly what Spotify is—just black and a bunch of playlists and stuff."